seb-mesow/lomp/CONTRIBUTING.md

 ## Code Formatting

 All code is **formatted manually**.
-Please tunr off any code formatting/refactoring features.
+Please turn off any code formatting/refactoring features.